Alexander Wilson (British Army officer): Military career

 Educated at Lancing College, Wilson was gazetted into the Argyll and Sutherland Highlanders in 1879 and served with the regiment through the Anglo-Zulu War of 1879 before being appointed Commandant of Colonial Forces, Western Australia in 1895.

 Wilson returned from Australia to fight with his regiment during the Second Boer War and was appointed commander of the 1st Battalion after the Battle of Magersfontein in 1899.

+He was awarded a Companion of the Order of the Bath (CB) in the 1908 Birthday Honours in June 1908.

 He served under Sir John Maxwell in the Sinai and Palestine campaign (World War I) as General Officer Commanding Indian Expeditionary Force E, Canal Defences and was mentioned in dispatches whilst commanding the Suez Canal defences against the Turkish attack through 1915–1916.
 He was also appointed KCB at around this time.

 In later life he became Colonel of the Regiment (Argyll and Sutherland Highlanders) and was made Lieutenant Governor of Jersey.

 He married Jane Leith-Hay Graham, daughter of Robert Graham, 14th of Fintry.
 Their son Alexander Robert Graham Wilson DSO was commander of the 1st Battalion, Argyll and Sutherland Highlanders.